seanlumasag/CKDPredict/README.md

 # CKD Risk Predictor

-A full-stack web app that predicts the likelihood of Chronic Kidney Disease (CKD) based on user health input.
-Built with a modern tech stack including Spring Boot, React, and a Python machine learning microservice.
+A full-stack web app serving as a risk predictor for Chronic Kidney Disease (CKD) based on user health inputs.
+Built with a modern tech stack including Spring Boot, React, and a PyTorch machine learning microservice.

 ---